epot/play-silhouette-angular-typescript.g8/src/main/g8/README.md

    ```
  * configure the social providers by putting client id and secrets in your environment (see silhouette.conf to know
  the exact syntax).
 For instance it is GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET for Google.
- * run "sbt start" from this sample rootfolder
+ * run "sbt start" from this sample root folder

+If you want to deploy this to Heroku, then you need to update `app-ui/webpack/webpack.config.prod.js` with correct variables.
+I did not find a way to avoid this duplication unfortunately.

 ## Documentation